 In the Beginning

 We have come a long way.
-Charles Babbage’s interaction with computational machines was very much physical with the construction of the analogue machines using mechanical parts.
-His colleague Ada Lovelace published theories in a scientific journal as notes to a translation (Lovelace, 1843) which are now recognised as the first computer algorithms.
+Charles Babbage’s interaction with computational machines was very much physical, with the construction of the analogue machines using mechanical parts.
+His colleague Ada Lovelace published theories (Lovelace, 1843) which are now recognised as the first computer algorithms.
 Lovelace’s insights may not have been possible without a broad interdisciplinary background.
-She was a mathematician, an engineer, a writer, an illustrator, and a computer scientist.
+She was a mathematician, an engineer, a writer, an illustrator, and… a computer scientist.
 Lovelace’s contributions were largely overlooked until more recently, but opinion is that she had greater insight than Babbage and “went beyond number-crunching to see possibilities for wider applications” (Füegi and Francis, 2015).
-Such ingenuity and foresight.

 Babbage might be known as the “father of computing”, but it is Alan Turing who is recognised as the “father of the modern computer” (Hodges, 1983).
 Wartime efforts spurred on developments in computing.
-Turing had little concern for status or the class and privilege structures in post-war Britain (Hodges, 1983).
-With a broad background in in science, maths and philosophy, and his research work’s considerable legacy included the concept of a universal machine, and also the absolute limits of the computable.
+Turing had little concern for status or class and privilege structures (Hodges, 1983).
+With a wide-ranging background in in science, maths and philosophy, his research work’s considerable legacy included the concept of a universal machine, and also the absolute limits of the computable.

-In those early years of computing, the interface between humans and computers was changing from electronic rewiring, to printed or punched paper, where interaction was limited to programming, operating the hardware and utilising the output (Grudin, 2012).
+In those initial years of computing, the interface between humans and computers soon started to change from electronic rewiring to printed or punched paper, but interaction was still limited to programming, operating the hardware, and utilising the output (Grudin, 2012).

 Christopher Strachey, another outsider at the periphery of traditional society, was invited to the University of Manchester by his friend Turing.
 True multimedia output may first have occurred in 1951 when Strachey programmed a draughts game which played the national anthem on termination.
-Later Strachey developed a program to read and play any tune, and some recordings from that year were recently restored and are the earliest known recordings of computer-generated music.
+Recently restored recordings are the earliest known computer-generated music.
 Strachey was the University of Oxford’s first Professor of Computer Science.
 This is where I later studied a computer science master’s degree conversion course, in the early days of the public internet.

-As a friend, Hodges invited me to his 2016 Strachey Lecture – The Once and Future Turing, where I was intrigued to see the inclusion of a photo from the Turing Archive of a printed computer-printed personal message annotated and sent by Turing to his associate and close friend Robin Gandy, demonstrating early “consumer computing”.
-During the same lecture, Hodges explains that in the discussion of the decision problem (Turing, 1936), Turing “invented the mentality of computer programming” from the rigour of mathematical foundations, and that he was not thinking just about the mind of the programmer, but an analysis “of the action of the human mind and what it is a person is doing when they are computing”.
+In 2016 Hodges invited me, as a friend, to his Strachey Lecture – The Once and Future Turing.
+I was intrigued to see the inclusion of a photo from the Turing Archive of a computer-printed personal message, annotated and sent by Turing to his associate and close friend Robin Gandy, demonstrating early “consumer computing”.
+During the same lecture, Hodges explained in his discussion of the decision problem (Turing, 1936), that Turing “invented the mentality of computer programming” from the rigour of mathematical foundations, and that he was not thinking just about the mind of the programmer, but analysing “the action of the human mind and what it is a person is doing when they are computing”.

 From One to Many

-Even in the early years, visionaries like Nelson (1960), foresaw the vast inter-connectedness we have today and Engelbart contemplated human augmentation (1962) by machines.
-In 1965 it was Nelson who introduced the term hypertext, and twenty years later I became a member of the Edinburgh Home Computer Club and first got online, joining Micronet 800 and other services on BT’s Prestel videotext service.
-It was another ten years before I created my first webpage, something which afterwards turned into a commercial career.
+Even in the early years, visionaries like Nelson (1960) foresaw the vast inter-connectedness we have today and Engelbart (1962) contemplated human augmentation by machines.
+In 1965 it was Nelson who introduced the term hypertext, and twenty years later I became a member of the Edinburgh Home Computer Club and first went online, joining Micronet 800 and other services on BT’s Prestel videotext service.
+It was almost another ten years when in 1994 I created my first web home page, something which afterwards turned into a commercial career.

 These viewpoints and visions have also reflected the changing role of the “user”.
 Initially firmly rooted in the consideration of human factors and ergonomics from an operator’s point of view, this changed as the outputs of the machines were driven by economic needs to management information systems, where the understanding of typically printed output became a more prevalent driver.
-With a growing number of programmers, the field encompassed the area of how software in constructed (the user as a programmer).
 Cognitive and design approaches developed, drawing on experience from other fields, to inform how software is developed (Carroll, 2003) – the user as a programmer.

-But first, consider one theory from the late 1980s which examined how the context of the interaction between humans and technologies leads to intelligent action.
-Suchman (2006) wrote in a discussion of critiques of the term “user” which “singularizes what is actually a multiplicity and fails to differentiate actors with very different relations to a given artifact”.
+Consider one theory from the late 1980s which examined how the context of the interaction between humans and technologies leads to intelligent action.
+Suchman (2006) wrote, in a discussion of critiques, that the term user “singularizes what is actually a multiplicity and fails to differentiate actors with very different relations to a given artifact”.

 The Social with Plans and Situated Actions

-Suchman (1985, 2006) touched on a topic close to Turing’s consideration of “what a person is doing when they are computing” (1936) which resonates in his later work on intelligent machines (1948).
+Suchman (1985, 2006) touched on a topic close to Turing’s previously mentioned consideration of “what a person is doing when they are computing” (1936) which resonates in Turing’s later work on intelligent machines (1948).

 From Contextual to Societal Co-Production

-As researchers immersing ourselves, we become part of this fluid interconnected system, where problems and issues move into and out of focus at the same time as network connections and dependencies change, where opportunities to use digital technologies may arise.
+As researchers immersing ourselves, we become part of this fluid interconnected system, where problems and issues move into and out of focus at the same time as network connections and dependencies change, and where opportunities to use digital technologies may arise.
 The capacity for action is “relational, dynamic and collective” (Aanestad, 2003).
-Not just “civic technology”, not transactional.
-More embedded, relational, and innovative.

-We neither need privileged experts nor privileged machines.
-The interdisciplinarity of HCI matches well with the multifaceted human society.
-There is scope for inclusion of a wide range of beliefs, theories and ideas.
-Suchman wrote that where there is an initial imbalance of understanding/knowledge, agency emerges during interpretation.
+We need neither privileged experts nor privileged machines.
+The interdisciplinarity of HCI fits well with a multifaceted human society.
+Without defined privilege there is greater scope for inclusion of a wide range of beliefs, theories and ideas.
 Using co-production techniques, the plan and the action can emerge from a more ambiguous starting point.

-We do not need yet more expert-driven top-down technology-focused initiatives.
-This co-production of systems also provides greater agency to individuals.
+Co-production in encounters, and in design of systems, provides greater agency to individuals.
 Rather than being part of someone else’s opaque system, people can contribute to the creation their own systems where the social justice related properties of fairness, transparency, openness are also considered in the wider picture.
-This requires investment in local communities “building trust and – critically – distributing power”.
+This requires investment in local communities “building trust and, critically, distributing power”.

 Full Spectrum HCI

 Working as an applied engineer of sorts for most of my working life, much of my progression has been through gathering and applying knowledge as facts, in essence knowledge that can be learnt and therefore tested (Sfard, 1998).
-Engineering, with its emphasis on the “genius” role, likes to build bodies of knowledge around the generalised methods.
-In contrast, in HCI, we need to allow for, even promote ambiguity, a topic of surprise when it appeared early in our HCI for Digital Civics course.
-The solutions should arise from the participants, with their ideas, thoughts, skills and digital machines.
+Engineering, with its emphasis on the “genius” role, likes to build bodies of knowledge around generalised methods.
+In contrast, in HCI we need to allow for, even promote ambiguity, a topic of surprise to me when it appeared early in our HCI for Digital Civics course.
+Solutions can arise from the participants, with their ideas, thoughts, skills and digital machines.

 Various HCI approaches, visions and viewpoints provide alternative insights into issues.
-In a similar way, Digital Civics is an unconventional part of the HCI family – somewhat alternative and willing to challenge the norm.
+In a similar way, Digital Civics is an unconventional part of the HCI family – somewhat alternative and willing to challenge norms.
 It is not important exactly what Digital Civics is, but much more how it does it and the societal outcomes.
-Pushing the viewpoint, the scope and framing, wider to society allows us to consider socio-technical systems go beyond the absolute limits of computability identified by Turing (1936).
+Pushing the viewpoint, scope and framing wider to society allows us to consider socio-technical systems that go well beyond the absolute limits of machine computability identified by Turing (1936).

-Returning to another of the earlier characters in this story, Lovelace, the “first programmer” published her work during the first-wave feminism phase (Bardzell, 2010).
-Indeed, Suchman suggests there is possibly much to learn from alternative theories such as found in art, and in feminist approaches (Rode, 2011), including the role of gender, equity, diversity and social justice, and art.
+Returning to the earliest person in this story, Lovelace, the “first programmer” published her work during first-wave feminism (Bardzell, 2010).
+Suchman also suggested there is possibly much to learn from alternative theories such as found in art, and in feminist approaches (Rode, 2011), including the role of gender, equity, diversity, social justice, care and art.

-Some characters in the historical references have been towards the edges of society, outliers, their lives and motivations somewhat ambiguous.
+Some characters in the historical references here have been towards the edges of society – outliers, their lives and motivations somewhat ambiguous.
 Society is comprised of individuals, and they are not uniform.
 There is great variety.
-It is comprised of individuals.
-Individuals are unique.
-With uniqueness comes a broad spectrum of ideas, thoughts, contributions.
+It is comprised of unique individuals.
+With uniqueness comes a wide spectrum of ideas, thoughts, contributions.
 We should be inspired to look at the fringes, the specialist, the alternative niches in HCI and wider academia, to find novel views and ideas which might fit with this distributed local service provision.